BhargavTaraviya/ENSE-375_ONLINE_QUIZ_SYSTEM/REPORT.md

 -	Add User: Admins can add new users which supports better user management.

 ## <a name="_toc43885132"></a>3.3 &nbsp;Final Solution
 In the final solution, the validations for username and password are implemented.
 For quiz creation, admins will see error messages if any issues exist.
 The final solution contains all basic functionalities needed for an online quiz system.
+The table below shows the comparision among solutions of different versions.
 | Functionalities/Solutions | Solution 1 | Solution 2 | Final Solution |
 |:-------------------------:|:----------:|:----------:|:--------------:|
 |        Login System       |      ✓     |      ✓     |        ✓       |